chryton/HelloBuffer/README.md

 # Hello Buffer

-This is meant as a small project to create a sort of interactive coverletter to start a conversation with one of my favorite companies
+This is meant as a small project to create a sort of interactive coverletter to start a conversation with one of my favorite companies.